sebastiansuarezGL/node-app-service/README.md

 ## Docker

-This project is prepared to use docker right out of the box, simple use ``docker-compose up``
+This project is prepared to use docker right out of the box, simple use `` docker-compose -f docker-compose.dev.yml up --build``

 ## Manual